rayidghani/CharBucks/README.md

 ### Results:

 I've been using this app for the last 18 months and have been happy with my validaiton results.
-I've done a field trial by sampling from the list and have found both the precision and recall to be fairly high, compared to both a random baseline and "popularity" baseline.
+I've done a field trial by sampling from the list and have found both the precision and recall (and most importantly my satisfaction) to be fairly high, compared to both a random baseline and "going to popular coffeeshops" baseline.

 ### Limitations: